 About Ian Stark

 During his eventing career, Ian Stark won Badminton three times and collected 18 senior championship medals, including individual medals at the Olympics and World Championships, plus individual gold at the 1991 European Championships.
-He is now a leading cross-country course-designer.
+He recently retired from the role of a leading cross-country course-designer.

 Ian Stark ‘thrilled’ to design his first five-star cross-country course